maya-munn/Rush-Racing/README.md

 [Click here to download Rush Racing for PC!](https://mega.nz/folder/xyh1TAiD#fF3wkMhw4sXRGEzGLVaJVg) [https://mega.nz/folder/xyh1TAiD#fF3wkMhw4sXRGEzGLVaJVg](https://mega.nz/folder/xyh1TAiD#fF3wkMhw4sXRGEzGLVaJVg)

+Due to legal reasons, we have avoided from uploading our Android build on Google Play.
+You can download the APK from this [link](https://mega.nz/folder/wrhzjaTA#ni9-FnFjz3b3ToRD2NJpgg): [https://mega.nz/folder/wrhzjaTA#ni9-FnFjz3b3ToRD2NJpgg](https://mega.nz/folder/wrhzjaTA#ni9-FnFjz3b3ToRD2NJpgg)

 ## Overview:
 Racing games have been a concept in the gaming world for decades and have entered the mobile gaming world several years ago.
 Over the years, newer technology has been developed to improve the overall gaming experience for these racing games.